openaps/docs/docs/docs/Resources/Edison-Flashing/all-computers-flash.md

 ### Jubilinux
 [Jubilinux](http://www.jubilinux.org/) "is an update to the stock ubilinux edison distribution to make it more useful as a server, most significantly by upgrading from wheezy to jessie."
 That means we can skip many of the time-consuming upgrade steps that are required when starting from ubilinux.

-  - Download Jubilinux [jubilinux.zip](http://www.jubilinux.org/dist/) - the 	jubilinux-v0.2.0.zip is known to work, version 0.3.0 does NOT work yet.
+  - Download [Jubilinux](http://www.jubilinux.org/dist/) - the 	jubilinux-v0.2.0.zip is known to work, version 0.3.0 does NOT work yet.
+  *(If the Jubilinux website is down, you can download [jubilinux-v0.2.0.zip](https://files.aps.builders/jubilinux-v0.2.0.zip) from [here](https://files.aps.builders/jubilinux-v0.2.0.zip))*
   - In download folder, right-click on file and extract (or use `unzip jubilinux.zip` from the command line) You will access this directory from a command prompt in the next step.
 It is a good idea to create the Jubilinux in your root directory to make this easier to access.
   - Open a terminal window and navigate to the extracted folder: `cd jubilinux`.
 If using Windows OS use the command prompt (cmd).
 This is your "flash window", keep it open for later.